Frequently Asked Questions

 8.How can I obtain a warranty?

 Call us at 317-219-7320 or email us for the price on this additional fee.
 THERE IS NO WARRANTY FOR ANY OF OUR NURSERY STOCK IF WE DO NOT PERFORM THE INSTALLATION.
-If our company performs the planting and you are wanting to purchase warranty, the fee is 30% from tree cost and installation.
+If our company performs the planting and you are wanting to purchase warranty, the fee is 30% to 40% from tree cost and installation.
 Ex: Norway Spruce 8’ regular price is $300 with installation included.
 A one year warranty would cost: $90 ($300x .3).
 Prices are subject to change without notice, so please call to get informed.
 Warranty requires nutrient topsoil installation for an extra fee.

 No. There is no optional warranty if we do not perform the services.
 All sales are final for contractors and DIY customers.